This was a super easy paper succulents projects that can be made with the Cricut or just by hand.

 How to Make Paper Succulents Flower

 Curl all the petals with a scraping tool or a credit card in a pinch.
+I just do a quick swipe with the scraper.

 For a more cupped flat succulent, just glue each piece from the largest to the smallest starting with the base piece.